Moo64c/moo64c.github.io/_posts/2025-03-11-Getting-Used-to-Macs-Developer-Edition.md

 ## Spotlight (but really, [Raycast](https://www.raycast.com/) )
 Spotlight is the best productivity tool you would get from switching to MacOS.
 You can get the same thing in [Linux](https://ulauncher.io/) and [Windows](https://learn.microsoft.com/en-us/windows/powertoys/)  with additional tooling, and in MacOS  [Raycast](https://www.raycast.com/)  expand on the Spotlight concept, but the idea is the same:
 `cmd+space` and type anything you want.

-A program, a command, a setting's name, a webpage - and you are there.
+A One-liner for anything you need - a part of a program's name, or a command, or a setting's name, or a webpage - and you are there.
 Calculator?
 Built-in.
-Currency conversions, move a window to the left two thirds of the screen, quick searches, plugins for searching through Jira or Github.
+Currency conversions, move a window to the left two thirds of the screen, quick searches, plugins for searching through your favorite password manager, Jira or the enterprise Github of your employer.
+Remembers your most used commands to prefer them over some more obscure ones.
+Saves snippets for dropping into whatever program you might have focused or directly to your clipboard (also a clipboard manager).
+Missing anything?
+[Write your own extension](https://www.raycast.com/developer-program).
+Need AI? pay for Pro, with a bunch more features (or just add the relevant extension with an API key).

+It is not **absolutely critical** to use, but to get anything done with MacOS, it is the multi-tool you need.
+Not sure how I got by with just Spotlight before, but it was not so centric to any workflow as Raycast.
+Which is why I unbound the Spotlight shortcut (`cmd+space`) in favor of Raycast (defaults to `super+space`).

-One-liner for anything you need.
-Powerful, fast, and absolutely necessary for getting anything done with MacOS.
-Having it around pretty much cancels the need for launcher bar at the bottom.
+Having Raycast around pretty much cancels the need for launcher bar at the bottom.
 It is a big change from going through the start menu in Windows, but makes things so much easier.
 With Aerospace (discussed later), a lot of functionality that forced you to use the mouse is eliminated, which I love.

 ## The MacOS Package Manager for Developers - [Homebrew](https://brew.sh/)
 Package managers are nothing new, and Homebrew isn't the best one that exists.
 But in Macs anything development-y would require you to run `brew install`  for something.